Many cat parents are searching for an alternative to traditional clay litter for their feline friend.

-So I tried Feline Pine which doesnt leave a feetsie track trail.
+So I tried Feline Pine which doesn't leave a feetsie track trail.
 How does WB work in that way.
 I do have multiple cats so that is one difference we have.

 Comment re: tracking

-Nevertheless, there is always litter tracked outside the box, but it is never "clumped" wet litter, only dry granular litter.
+Nevertheless, there is always some tracked outside the box, but it is never "clumped" wet litter, only dry granular litter.